 Unless people understand why this project is happening they will find it very difficult to buy into the overall solution.
 So you can never spend enough time sharing the vision and objectives, particularly when you have other opportunities to communicate along the way.

-Create opportunities to actually sit down and have conversations with end users, whether going out into the field for public projects, hosting coffee talks in the community, buying breakfasts for core user groups.
-In addition to listening to the end user requests, it will be an opportunity for you, as well, to talk about why the project is beneficial and how the solutions will be a help.
+Create opportunities to actually sit down and have conversations with end-users, whether going out into the field for public projects, hosting coffee talks in the community, or buying breakfasts for core user groups.
+In addition to listening to the end-user requests, it will be an opportunity for you, as well, to talk about why the project is beneficial and how the solutions will be a help.
 If people feel invited to the table (literally), they will be more likely to evangelize its benefits and adopt it.

 Live Demos & Prototypes